ash0080/gun.doc.cn/API.md

 Map iterates over each property and item on a node, passing it down the chain, behaving like a forEach on your data.
 It also subscribes to every item as well and listens for newly inserted items.
 It accepts one argument:

  - a `callback` function that transforms the data as it passes through.
 If the data is transformed to `undefined` it gets filtered out of the chain.
+- the `callback` gets two arguments (value,key) and will be called once for each key value pair in the objects that are returned from `map`.

 > Note: As of `v0.6.x` the transform function is in experimental mode.
 Please play with it and report bugs or suggestions on how it could be improved to be more useful.